Hussein of Jordan: Image

-Israeli writer Avi Shlaim sees that the assassination of Hussein's grandfather King Abdullah I in Jerusalem was the most formative event in Hussein's life, as he had witnessed the event personally at the age of 15.
+Hussein's biographer Avi Shlaim has stated that the assassination of his grandfather King Abdullah I in Jerusalem was the most formative event in his life, as he had witnessed the event personally at the age of 15.
 Two years later, the 17-year-old schoolboy would become King.
 Hussein inherited the throne to a young Kingdom, whose neighbors questioned its legitimacy, along with the Jordanian-controlled West Bank.
 From an early age he had to shoulder a heavy responsibility.
 The Kingdom had few natural resources, and a large Palestinian refugee population.
 He was able to gain his country considerable political weight on a global scale despite its limited potential.
-In 1980, an Israeli intelligence report described Hussein to be as "a man trapped on a bridge burning at both ends, with crocodiles in the river beneath him."
-Hussein was able to survive through four turbulent decades of the Arab-Israel conflict and the Cold War, successfully balancing pressures from Arab nationalists, Soviet Union, Western countries and Israel.
+In 1980, an Israeli intelligence report described Hussein to be "a man trapped on a bridge burning at both ends, with crocodiles in the river beneath him."
+Hussein was able to survive through four turbulent decades of the Arab–Israeli conflict and the Cold War, successfully balancing pressures from Arab nationalists, Soviet Union, Western countries and Israel.

 Hussein considered the Palestinian issue to be the overriding national security issue, even after Jordan lost the West Bank in 1967 and after it renounced claims to it in 1988.
 Initially, Hussein attempted to unite both banks of the Jordan River as one people, but with the formation of the PLO in the 1960s, it became difficult to maintain such a policy.
 He was relentless in pursuit of peace, viewing that the only way to solve the conflict was by peaceful means, excluding his decision to join the war in 1967.
 The decision cost him half his kingdom and his grandfather's legacy.
 After the war he emerged as an advocate for Palestinian statehood.
 After renouncing ties to the West Bank in 1988, he remained committed to solving the conflict.
-His 58 secret meetings held with Israeli representatives since 1963 culminated in the signing of the Israel–Jordan peace treaty in 1994, which he considered to be his "crowning achievement."
+His 58 secret meetings held with Israeli representatives since 1963 culminated in the signing of the Israel–Jordan peace treaty in 1994, which he considered to be his "crowning achievement".